AlexUnderOS/Ostapjuks_UnityUI/README.md

 ---

-1. Select the clothes you want to resize
+1. By selecting clothes from the list you can change its size
 2. Change the size with the sliders

 ![start_btn](readme_/CharacterCustomize_2.png)